Gross rate of 5.6992% p.a. for a 5.5 year plan.

 Tradable in the open market

-Looking for a medium-term investment with a higher interest rate?
-This is for you.
+Looking for a medium-term investment with an attractive interest rate?
+This could be for you.

 |Redemption Price||At par (or 100% of face value)|